ferruzzi/Gygax75-miststlkr/week2/week2-notes.md

 </div>

 # Week 2: The Surrounding Area - <span style="font-size:large;">Map the land around the dungeon and town</span>
-__Note__:  As this is an urban setting, I'll have to change this up a little.
-Rather than mapping out the area surrounding a town and a dungeon entrance, I'll map out a neighborhood and points of interest.
+######__Note 1__:  As this is an urban setting, I'll have to change this up a little.
+Rather than mapping out the area
+ surrounding a town and a dungeon entrance, I'll map out a neighborhood and points of interest.

-__Note:__ I attempted the extra credit step of "pimp your map using coffee stains and burning the edges a little".
+__Note 2__: I attempted the extra credit step of "pimp your map using coffee stains and burning the edges a little ".
 I soaked my monitor in coffee for an hour then charred the edges.
 I do not recommend this step.

 ## Setting
 Our adventure will take place in modern New Orleans, focusing initially on